Becoming an ACE helps you stand out from the crowd. The application procedure is as follows:

 - APPLICATIONS will be valid for a 3-year period.
 Once approved, the ACE applicant will have 3 years to pass the exam.
 The applicant can take the exam as many times as needed within that three years (waiting between 3 and 12 months between attempts), but must pass prior to the expiration of the application.
 As soon as they pass the exam, they are ACE certified for the duration of the initial 3-year period.

 - RENEWALS will also be for 3 years.
 A CEU report will also be required with all renewals that documents a minimum of 18 CEUs earned during the prior 3 years.
 In order to allow our current ACEs time to document their CEUs, that aspect of the program will phase-in.
 In 2014 ACEs will have the option to renew for just 2014 or for 2014-2016.
 If the 3-year renewal is chosen, a CEU report will be due.
-The 2014-2016 renewal form is online here.
+Click here to renew.

 This blog post discusses the changes in greater detail. and this post discusses how it impacts current and prospective ACEs in any stage of the process.